Commvault/cvpysdk/README.rst

 installer, simply use the uninstall feature of "Add/Remove Programs" in the Control Panel.

-Alternatively, you can uninstall using the pip command.
+Alternatively, you can uninstall using the pip command:

 	pip uninstall cvpysdk